Hong Kong breakfast – where East meets West

 Another popular dish that’s been adopted by hungry breakfasters is lo mai gai – chicken, mushrooms and glutinous rice wrapped in lotus leaf – an umami-rich dish that puts toast and cereal to shame.

-But perhaps the most customary breakfast is congee, a savoury rice porridge that fills you right up, which you can find at Hung’s on Wardour Street.
+But perhaps the most customary breakfast is congee, a savoury rice porridge that fills you right up, which you can find at Far East on Gerrard Street.
 The Chinese throw pretty much what they like in it, from offal to seafood to sweet potato.
 And, on it, peanuts, century eggs and dried meat.

 For local breads and pastries look no further than pineapple buns, which (somewhat contrarily) contain no fruit.
 Made from eggs, flour, lard and sugar they’re so called because they look like pineapples, rather than taste like them.
 Except they don’t really, but they are sweet, soft and sold at the Chinatown Bakery on Newport Place.